bengabay11/chromesy/README.md

 # chromesy
 chromesy is a command line tool for manipulate chrome browser data.

-The tool can be used as a payload that collects information about the user that uses chrome.

 ## Features
 - import/export passwords
 - history